davewsmith/flask-starter/NOTES.md

 Now the question: To demo db hookup, and actually, you know, add a table and do a query, add Auth next, or CRUD next?

+CRUD, since a few project I intend this for won't need Auth.